 As a parent, you don’t want your teenager’s unfortunate decisions to ruin his opportunities in life.
 This can be a big concern, as these kinds of problems rarely take care of themselves.
 Problems can tend to snowball, and this is especially true of academics.
 So Jubilee Leadership Academy catches your son before he’s gone too far and gives him the opportunity he needs to catch up in school.
 Your son’s future is important to us at Jubilee Leadership Academy, as we know it is to you.

 With your son’s future in mind, Jubilee has a number of vocational programs teaching troubled boys valuable life skills.
 Even more importantly, your son will develop self-confidence and begin to value himself as he grows into a contributing member of society.

 Boys come to Jubilee Leadership Academy from Ann Arbor, Michigan and they are all different.
 They respond to different approaches, have varying backgrounds, and different areas of interest.
-With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including welding, woodworking, and agricultural services.
+With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, your son will not just learn things but actually apply them in practical work environments!
 You won’t find this sort of future planning at other boarding schools for boys in Ann Arbor, Michigan.
 Boys who were angry and off-track complete this program with a sense of serenity, purpose and, in many ways, they are far ahead of their peers.